 It would solve a lot of practical problems to classify mamzerut as a "hypothetical law."
 We regrettably have a long history of application of the law that does not allow us to say, "the law was never implemented."
 The most important idea to come out of the survey of Sanhedrin 71a is that there is justification for having a law on the books as a value lesson, even when the law is not administered.
 When and if we utilize a halakhic tool to bar application of mamzerut, it does not mean that the law is meaningless.
-In addition, we may anticipate a dissenting opinion in a debate over mamzerut, a dissent that says, the law is in the Torah and therefore must be implemented.
+In addition, we may anticipate a dissenting opinion in a debate over mamzerut, a dissent that says that the law is in the Torah and therefore must be implemented.
 To change the precedent of the past, which saw mamzerut as operative, we must look to halakhic tools other than reinterpretation alone.

-Communal Legislation- The Takkanah.
+Communal Legislation - The Takannah

-The Torah provides the sages with authority to administer the Law: "You shall act in accordance with the instructions given you and the ruling handed down to you; you must not deviate from the verdict that they announce to you either to the right or to the left."
-The sages understood this verse as giving them the responsibility to interpret the law and to engage in legislative change.
-As Rabbi Joel Roth has written: "In the final analysis, the decision of an authority to exercise his legislative function is itself judicial, not legislative."
+The Torah provides the sages with authority to administer the Law: "You shall act in accordance with the instructions given you and the ruling handed down to you; you must not deviate from the verdict that they announce to you either to the right or to the left."127 The sages understood this verse as giving them the responsibility to interpret the law and to engage in legislative change.128 As Rabbi Joel Roth has written: "In the final analysis, the decision of an authority to exercise his legislative function is itself judicial, not legislative.7129

 The methodology and nomenclature for legislative-type change has evolved.
-Among the Tanaiim (the rabbis of the 1st to 3rd centuries, CE), there is no
+Among the Tannaim (Rabbis of the 1st to 3rd centuries, CE), there is no discussion as to the extent and guidelines of legislative action.130 Changes were made with undefined, broad categories, such as the following: